DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 cyber-bullying in the Tennant Creek survey, particularly on social networking platforms Divas Chat and Facebook.

-On our last visit to Mungalawarru, which does not have mobile access, a middle-aged woman told us she wasn’t interested in using social media, because it caused too much fighting, and told us how when she’d stayed with family in a mid-sized town, her nieces had been arguing on Facebook
+On our last visit to Mungalawurru, which does not have mobile access, a middle-aged woman told us she wasn’t interested in using social media, because it caused too much fighting, and told us how when she’d stayed with family in a mid-sized town, her nieces had been arguing on Facebook